sukulent/namefix/README.md

 # Namefix
-Fix bad filenames - tries to rename files so all characters are ASCII, replaces spaces with an underscore and periods with a hypen, replaces all other non-ASCII characters with a question mark and keeps number of extensions untouched, all of that configurable through bunch of options.
+Fix bad filenames - tries to rename files so all characters are ASCII, replaces spaces with an underscore and periods with a hypen, replaces all other non-ASCII characters with a underscore and keeps number of extensions untouched, all of that configurable through bunch of options.

 ## Examples
 ```
 So m.a.n.y d.o.t.s.thing -> So_m-a-n-y_d.o.t.s.thing

-Ṱ̺̺̕o͞ ̷i̲̬͇̪͙n̝̗͕v̟̜̘̦͟o̶̙̰̠kè͚̮̺̪̹̱̤ ̖t̝͕̳̣̻̪͞h̼͓̲̦̳̘̲e͇̣̰̦̬͎ ̢̼̻̱̘h͚͎͙̜̣̲ͅi̦̲̣̰̤v̻͍e̺̭̳̪̰-m̢iͅn̖̺̞̲̯̰d̵̼̟͙̩̼̘̳.thing -> To_?invoke_?the_?hive-mind.thing
+Ṱ̺̺̕o͞ ̷i̲̬͇̪͙n̝̗͕v̟̜̘̦͟o̶̙̰̠kè͚̮̺̪̹̱̤ ̖t̝͕̳̣̻̪͞h̼͓̲̦̳̘̲e͇̣̰̦̬͎ ̢̼̻̱̘h͚͎͙̜̣̲ͅi̦̲̣̰̤v̻͍e̺̭̳̪̰-m̢iͅn̖̺̞̲̯̰d̵̼̟͙̩̼̘̳.thing -> To_invoke_the_hive-mind.thing

 Žluťoučký kůň.thing -> Zlutoucky_kun.thing

-Ω§E®Ŧ¥↑ıØÞÆẞÐªŊĦŁß©×.thing -> O?E(R)T?iOTHAESSD?NHLss(C)*.thing
+Ω§E®Ŧ¥↑ıØÞÆẞÐªŊĦŁß©×.thing -> O_E(R)T_iOTHAESSD_NHLss(C)*.thing

 Привет.thing -> Privet.thing
 ```